OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 .. code-block:: bash

    wget https://raw.githubusercontent.com/OpenFreeEnergy/IndustryBenchmarks2024/main/industry_benchmarks/utils/data_gathering.py
-   python data_gathering.py --input_alchemical_network network_setup/alchemical_network.json
+   python data_gathering.py --input_alchemical_network network_setup/alchemical_network.json --results-folder results_0 results_1 results_2

 If the `fix network script <fix_networks>`_ was run, two alchemical networks need to be provided to the data gathering script, the original one and the one that was created after running the ``fix_networks.py``:

 .. code-block:: bash

-   python data_gathering.py --input_alchemical_network network_setup/alchemicalNetwork/alchemical_network.json --fixed_alchemical_network new_network_setup/alchemicalNetwork/alchemical_network.json
+   python data_gathering.py --input_alchemical_network network_setup/alchemicalNetwork/alchemical_network.json --fixed_alchemical_network new_network_setup/alchemicalNetwork/alchemical_network.json --results-folder results_0 results_1 results_2

 If confidential ligand names were used, those can be replaced with generic ligand names.
 To do that you will need to add the flag ``--hide-ligand-names``:

 .. code-block:: bash

-   python data_gathering.py --input_alchemical_network network_setup/alchemicalNetwork/alchemical_network.json --hide-ligand-names
+   python data_gathering.py --input_alchemical_network network_setup/alchemicalNetwork/alchemical_network.json --results-folder results_0 results_1 results_2 --hide-ligand-names

 .. warning::
    Per default, the ligand names that were present in the original ligand sdf will be stored.
 Please check those and if they contain any confidential information, use the ``hide-ligand-names`` flag.